shreyaskhamkar/Flight/README.md

-# Flight

-Red-Green-Refactor: The Heart of Test-Driven Development (TDD) The Red-Green-Refactor cycle is the core concept of Test-Driven Development (TDD).
-It ensures that code is written with proper testing and follows an iterative improvement process.

-## The Three Phases of Red-Green-Refactor
-1️⃣ Red – Write a Failing Test
-Write a test before writing the actual code.
+📌 Introduction

+This project follows the Test-Driven Development (TDD) approach to ensure high-quality and reliable code.
+It emphasizes test trustworthiness and incorporates the Devil's Advocate mindset to challenge assumptions and improve test coverage.

+📖 What is TDD?

+Test-Driven Development (TDD) is a software development methodology where tests are written before the actual implementation.
+It follows the Red-Green-Refactor cycle:

-The test should fail initially because the functionality doesn’t exist yet.
+Red - Write a failing test (because the functionality does not exist yet).
-This step helps define the expected behavior of the code.
-✅ Goal: Make sure the test correctly captures the requirement.

-2️⃣ Green – Write the Minimum Code to Pass the Test Write just enough code to make the test pass.
+Green - Write minimal code to make the test pass.
-No extra logic, just the simplest implementation that works.
-✅ Goal: Get a working solution as quickly as possible.

-3️⃣ Refactor – Improve the Code Without Changing Behavior Clean up and optimize the code while ensuring tests still pass.
+Refactor - Improve the code while ensuring tests still pass.

-Remove duplication, improve readability, and follow best practices.
+📜 Three Rules of TDD

+To effectively follow TDD, developers should adhere to these three fundamental rules:

+Write only enough of a test to fail.
+Do not write more than necessary.

+Write only enough production code to make the test pass.
+Avoid unnecessary complexity.

-✅ Goal: Make the code cleaner and maintainable without changing functionality.
+Refactor the code while keeping the tests passing.
+Optimize the implementation without changing behavior.

+🎯 Goals of This Project

+Implement core functionalities using TDD principles.

+Ensure trustworthy tests (No false positives or negatives, repeatable, independent).

+Use a Devil's Advocate approach to uncover hidden issues.